Brandonm415/Check-List/README.md

 # Check-List
-A check list made with Javascript
+A check list made with Javascript, HTML, CSS